Department of Music

 When and where does the jazz band rehearse?

 The jazz band currently rehearses from 4:00 - 5:30 each Tuesday and Thursday afternoon in the Recital Hall (Reynolds M113).

 Bison Pep Band

-The Bison Pep Band, directed by Dr. Wesley Parker, is a group of brass, woodwind and percussion musicians who perform for all men's and women's home basketball games in Harding's famed Rhodes Field House.
+The Bison Pep Band is a group of brass, woodwind and percussion musicians who perform for all men's and women's home basketball games in Harding's famed Rhodes Field House.